 This mapping tool allows you to search for any property address and understand the climate impacts and vulnerabilities affecting your local area in more detail.
 If you have trouble using this online mapping tool, take a look through this helpful document for assistance.

-A Draft Climate Action Plan will be presented to Council to endorse for public exhibition for further community feedback, as per 8 July 2019 Council resolution.
+The draft Sustainability and Climate Action Plan (previously titled Climate Action Plan) will be presented to Council to seek endorsement for public exhibition where further further community feedback will be invited, as per the 8 July 2019 Council resolution.

 Climate Action Resources

 Taking action on climate change on the Central Coast has the potential to: